 “What do you mean ‘what do you mean?’ ” he snaps.
 “They’re right here.”
 He makes the same gesture, only faster and angrier.

 “No.” (Grumpy McGrumperson is definitely grumpy).
 “These aren’t subtle.
-They’re right in front of—” His eyes widen.
+They’re right there for all to—” His eyes widen with shock and understanding.
 “Your sight—it isn’t quickened.”

-I’m definitely confused.
+Now I’m confused.
 “As far as I know, my sight is just as fast as—”

 He cuts me off with an open hand.
 “You haven’t been opened to the orphic sphere.”

 “A formal name for the arcane realm.”
 He gives me a doubtful look.
 “How did you manage to survive on your own?
-No awareness of magic or energy…I’d rather be deaf and blind.”
+No awareness of magical energy…I’d rather be deaf and blind.”

 “It’s not that bad.”
 I shrug.
-“As far as I know, no one on my world has ‘quickened sight.’
+“No one on Earth has ‘quickened sight.’
 Well, maybe a few, but people dismiss them as crazy or fake.
-Sometimes they’re deified…but more often than not, we burn them alive or nail them to a stick.”
+Sometimes we deify them, but more often than not, we burn them alive or nail them to a stick.”